netshoes/front-end-recruitment/README.md

 ## Tasks

-* `npm start` - run node server
+* `npm install && bower install` - to install all dependencies
-* `npm server` - build the app and run node server
+* `npm start` - to build the app and run node server
-* `npm dev` - open a server to work with the statics and watch them to execute gulp tasks
+* `npm dev` - to open a server to work with the statics and watch them to execute gulp tasks
-* `npm test` - test with Jasmine
+* `npm test` - to test with Jasmine